project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 This is a custom cordova plugin for the QR scanner.

-**Install this plugin in Sunbird-mobile with following command:**
+Install this plugin in Sunbird-mobile with following command:

 $ ionic cordova plugin add [https://github.com/project-sunbird/cordova-plugin-qr-scanner.git](https://github.com/project-sunbird/cordova-plugin-qr-scanner.git)

-### It will be installed along with other npm packages.
+It will be installed along with other npm packages.

-### Putting it all together
+### Consolidated flow

-  1.Create one workspace  (i.e Folder Hierarchy ) and Clone above mentioned Git Repositories into that.
+  1. Create one workspace (i.e Folder Hierarchy) and Clone the above mentioned Git Repositories into that.

-  2.Then perform all the steps mentioned above for each cloned repository.
+  2. Then perform all the abobve-mentioned steps for each cloned repository.

-  3.Open terminal and change the directory to "sunbird-mobile"
+  3. Open terminal and change the directory to "sunbird-mobile"

-  4.Add one device to the system.
+  4. Add one device to the system.

-  5.Lastly, run the command- **$ ionic cordova run android**
+  5. Lastly, run the command- `$ ionic cordova run android`

-If everything goes well, application will be installed into the device.

-.
+Application is installed on your device.